chriscdn/promise-semaphore/README.md

 const semaphore = new Semaphore([maxConcurrent])
 ```

 The `maxConcurrent` parameter is optional, and defaults to `1` (making it an exclusive lock or *binary semaphore*).
-Use an integer value greater than one to limit how many times the code block can be executing from separate iterations of the event loop.
+Use an integer value greater than one to limit how many times the code block can be simultaneously executing from separate iterations of the event loop.

 ### Acquire a lock